aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

 │   └── fruits-360-original-size # alternative dataset still in works (do not use)
 ├── img  # images for readme
 │   ├── deployment # images of deployment
+│   ├── notebooks # images from the notebook
 │   └── test_own_fruits #url images of fruits that can be tested ├── models # models tflite and .h5
 └── __pycache__